Breaking into product management? You’re in the right place.

 Whether you’re planning to break into product management, or just freshening up your product manager resume, we have some pro tips.
 Here are four things to start doing now in order to set yourself up for landing a great product manager job.

-One cannot become an effective product manager without first understanding the skills involved.
+One cannot become an effective product manager without first understanding the technical and non-technical skills involved.
 A good place to start is with brunchwork’s breakdown of the five “senses” of product management.
 We break down all of the necessary skills product manager skills.

 These competencies make up the bulk – if not the entirety – of the product manager job.
 Master as many of the five senses as possible, and your product manager resume will begin to look more and more authentic.
 Note that some of these skills can be self taught, some require first-hand experience, and others are best suited to be taught in a hands-on educational forum.

-Product leader and expert, Martin Erikkson, describes product management as the intersection of User Experience (UX), Business, and Tech.
-Here is a venn diagram for visual representation, courtesy of Mind The Product.
+Product leader and expert, Martin Erikkson, describes product management as the intersection of User Experience (UX), Business, and Technical skills.
+Here is the product management venn diagram for visual representation, courtesy of Mind the Product.

 This description of product management aims to capture some critical areas of focus.
 UX, because a PM needs to completely understand the end user’s experience with the product.
 Tech, because a PM must communicate effectively with engineers for iteration and development of the product.
 And Business, because product decisions should always serve the greater company’s business goals and objectives.